DavisQBio/semester-biology/explorations/E-01-growth-rates.md

+---
+title: "Loading and visualizing growth rate data"
+layout: page
+---

 ------------------------------------------------------------------------

 > ### Learning Objectives
 >
-> -   Use R to practice loading, manipulating, and visualizing growth
+> -   Use some of R's key functions for loading and understanding data
->     rate data.
+>     sets
-> -   Implement growth rate models in R.
-> -   Examine more complex growth data to challenge model assumptions.
+> -   Explore the **`ggplot2`** package to visualize growth rate data

 ------------------------------------------------------------------------